 Abhishek Moitra received his B.E. degree in Electrical Engineering from Birla Institute of Technology and Science Goa, India in 2019.
 He is pursuing his Ph.D. in the Intelligent Computing Lab.
 Previously, he worked on designing FPGA based hardware accelerators for Signal and Image processing applications in Indian Institute of Science, Bangalore.
 His current research interests involve hardware-algorithm co-design with CMOS and emerging devices for efficient and robust Deep Learning.
 Outside research, he loves to cook, sketch, and learn music.
 [E-mail: email@example.com]

-Youngeun Kim received his M.S. in Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), South Korea in Feb 2020.
+Youngeun Kim received his B.S. degree in Electronic Engineering from Sogang University, in 2018 and M.S. degree in Electrical Engineering from Korea Advanced Institute of Science and Technology (KAIST), South Korea, in 2020.
 Starting from September 2020, he is pursuing his Ph.D. in the Intelligent Computing Lab.
 Prior to joining Yale, he pursued an AI research internship at Kakao Corporation & SK-Tbrain, South Korea.
 His research interests include novel algorithms for neuromorphic computing, computer vision, algorithm-hardware co-design, and emerging devices for deep learning.
 Outside of the lab, he likes working out, boxing and running.
 [E-mail: firstname.lastname@example.org]

 Yeshwanth Venkatesha received his B.Tech. degree in Computer Science and Engineering from Indian Institute of Technology, Kharagpur, India in 2017.
 Prior to joining Ph.D. program at Yale, he has worked as a software engineer and data scientist at Samsung R&D institue & Walmart Labs, respectively, in Banglaore, India.
 He is fascinated by AI applications deployed in embedded devices like smartphones, self-serving cars, and automated drones.
 His research focuses on designing algorithms to enable efficient processing of state of the art AI solutions on resource-constrained devices.
 His current work at the Intelligent Computing Lab explores the feasibility of using novel neuromorphic learning paradigms in the context of Distributed Learning.
 Outside of the Lab, Yeshwanth enjoys reading novels, playing cricket and chess, and currently attempting to learn Spanish.
 [E-mail: email@example.com]